tessarolli/Documentally/README.md

 - Group management (CRUD)
 - Document upload and download
 - Group and user access permissions for documents
-- Role-based access control (regular user, manager user, and admin)
+- Role-based access control (regular, manager, and admin)
 - REST API for all actions
-- Unit and E2E tests

 ## Architecture
 The application follows Clean Architecture and Domain-Driven Design (DDD) principles to separate the application into distinct layers that can be independently tested and developed.